WasiqB/wasiqb.github.io/_appium/13-error-handling.md

 ---
 permalink: /coteafs/appium/error-handling/
 title: "Error Handling"
+toc: true
 ---

+## Error handling

+### Problem Statement

+Tests are not running as expected, it is difficult to find out the root cause, appium related errors are thrown which are very difficult to be identified.

+### Solution provided by this framework

-Sometimes it is very difficult to identify what went wrong when we run tests using Appium or Selenium.
-To handle this, framework handles all the events and throws a meaningful error using [coteafs-error](https://github.com/WasiqB/coteafs-error) framework, which is easy to identify the cause of failure.
+This framework handles all the events and throws a meaningful error using [coteafs-error](https://github.com/WasiqB/coteafs-error) framework, which is easy to identify the cause of failure.

 Following is the list of exception and their events of occurring: